What You Need to Know About Growing Hemp Seed in North Carolina

 Jan.
 15, 2020: Cannabis confusion pushes states to ban smokable hemp.
 This article details the issue lawmakers are facing with constituents who are smoking hemp.
 Although industrial hemp has very low THC that does not create a high, it looks indistinguishable from marijuana… and there lies the dilemma.

-CBD & Hemp Organizations in North Carolina
+CBD & Hemp Resources for North Carolina Farmers

 North Carolina Industrial Hemp Association (NCIHA): According to their website, “NCIHA is a 501(c)(6) trade organization that represents all the stakeholders helping to build a thriving hemp industry in North Carolina.
 Through education, dedication, and development, we believe that North Carolina can be accelerated to the forefront of global growth in industrial hemp.”